Mark-Burton1/wsi_pipeline/README.md

 # Hamamatsu whole slide imaging to unsupervised tiles pipeline

-This repo shows a standard digital pathology pipeline for working with whole-slide images without annotation in ndpi format.
+This project builds an end-to-end pipeline for processing Hamamatsu NDPI whole slide images.
+It tiles slides, filters irrelevant patches, embeds each tile with a ResNet50 model, and clusters them using KMeans + UMAP.
+The result is an unsupervised map of morphological variability, allowing exploratory analysis of pathology slides even when no labels are available.

 The whole slide image I used for this demonstration was taken from openmicroscopy.org, specifically https://downloads.openmicroscopy.org/images/Hamamatsu-NDPI/hamamatsu/DM0014%20-%202020-04-02%2010.25.21.ndpi.

+Main steps:

 1. Decode Hamamatsu .ndpi
 2. Tile to patches
 3. Filter low-information tiles
-4. Embed with ResNet50, cluster, and UMAP to visualise morphology.
+4. Embed with ResNet50, cluster, and UMAP to visualise cell morphology.

 Requirements
 macOS, Conda